-Safety presentations from Pattie Fitzgerald from Safelyeverafter.com
+Safety presentations from Pattie Fitzgerald from Safelyeverafter.com Cyber security during DL; online civility; broken into age level groups

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.